 Like NaCl & TweetNaCl (and unlike libsodium & LibHydrogen), Monocypher is dedicated to the public domain; Monocypher does this via CC-0.
 This may not sound like much but not requiring attribution have some advantages.
 The most obvious one is the lack of tedium.
 A more important one is the ability to obscure which library you use, so attackers take more time to figure out how to attack your software (or crackme).
 In jurisdictions that do not recognise the public domain and where you do not trust CC-0 to provide an equivalent effect, you can obtain Monocypher under a 2-clause BSD licence.

 Monocypher is portable.
 Written in standard C99, it can compile as C

 C++ on a very wide range of targets, and its size even makes it suitable

 for micro-controllers and other such constrained environments.
 That

 That portability wasn’t achieved by using

 #ifdef but by

 strictly conforming C code and avoiding dependencies, including libc.

 Monocypher has man pages.
 You can install the man pages, type

 crypto_lock, and get what you expect!
 How neat is that?

 Why not Monocypher?

 libsodium runs faster on native x86_64 CPUs.
 In some cases (big files, server under heavy load), we need that extra speed.

-Libsodium provides a number of convenience functions to encode & decode base64 and hexadecimal formats, padding data, and do large number arithmetic (useful for handling nonces).
+Libsodium provides a number of convenience functions to encode and decode Base64 and hexadecimal formats, pad data, and do large number arithmetic (which is useful for handling nonces).

 Because it has no dependency, Monocypher cannot handle memory locking and random number generation—users have to do it themselves.
 Libsodium provides utilities for memory locking and handles random numbers itself.